go101/immutable-value-proposal/README.md

 * [the immutable-type/value interpretation version: final.fixed.
 With interface design flaw](README-v5.md)

-This proposal not Go 1 compatible.
+This proposal is not Go 1 compatible.
 Please read the last section of this proposal for incompatible cases.

 Any criticisms and improvement ideas are welcome, for
 * I have not much compiler-related knowledge, so the following designs may have flaws.